Skip to content

 Harley Quinn: The First Solo series (2000-2002)

 In an attempt to save the series, writer A.J.
-Lieberman and artists Mike Huddleston and Troy Nixey took over at pushed Harley in a darker direction.
+Lieberman and artists Mike Huddleston and Troy Nixey took over and pushed Harley in a darker direction.

 Harley Quinn & the Gotham City Sirens (2009-2011)